The first tip for starting to write a new book is to have a plan. A snowflake outline can help you develop this plan, especially for fiction books.

 But when it comes to fiction and a word count of 110,000 words, a detailed plan is always going to be the best place to start.

-You don’t need to spend weeks on it.
-With the steps I have detailed in this article, it should take you no more than a few days to complete.
+You don’t need to spend weeks on your Snowflake outline.
+With the steps I have detailed, it should take you no more than a few hours to complete.

 That is a good investment that will save you so much time over the weeks or months it will take you to write your book.

-The benefit comes from always being able to refer back to your notes for detail about your plot, characters, events, timelines, and places.
-You will never lose the plot.
+The benefit comes from always being able to refer back to your notes for details about your plot, characters, events, timelines, and places.
+You will never lose the plot or give up on writing your book.

 The other huge plus is that you know how your story will end.